AyomideKayode/alx-low_level_programming/0x0A-argc_argv/README.md

 Description of what each file shows:

-- a program that prints its name
+Task 0 - a program that prints its name

-- a program that prints the number of arguments passed into it
+Task 1 - a program that prints the number of arguments passed into it: this should exclude the program name itself.
+Which result in specifying in our code that ```argc -1```

-- a program that prints all arguments it receives
+Task 2 - a program that prints all arguments it receives

-- a program that multiplies two numbers
+Task 3 - a program that multiplies two numbers
-- a program that adds positive numbers: achieved this by creating an helper function.
+Task 4 - a program that adds positive numbers: achieved this by creating an helper function.
 Which first determines if the argument passed is a number or not.
 And then the normal fucntion that adds positive numbers.
-- a program that prints the minimum number of coins to make change for an amount of money
+Task 5 - a program that prints the minimum number of coins to make change for an amount of money